AdaCore/training_labs_solar_system/doc/070_subprograms.rst

 Question 4
 ----------

-Add a comet in motion around the :code:`Sun`.
+Add a tail to the  comet that rotates around the :code:`Sun`.

+Hint: Try adding a :code:`Has_Tail` component to :code:`Body_T`, then modifying :code:`Draw` to display the tail properly.

+Hint #2: An object that has a tail can be seen as being "followed" by small circles that are **moved** in the opposite direction from the body being drawn.